How long will it take to pay off your DMP

-Calculate the length of your DMP
+- What could increase the length of your plan?

 £15,000 divided by £150 = 100 months.
 100 divided by 12 = 8.3 years

-The most obvious way of reducing the length of your Plan is to increase the amount you are paying each month.
+The most obvious way is to increase the amount you are paying each month.
+Your debt will be paid faster and the plan will end sooner.
 This might be possible if you get a pay rise or your living expenses fall.